Spooky323/NoBoom/README.md

 ## Thanks

 Special thanks to [PixelBoom](https://github.com/rithik-b) for helping me with the UI and cleaning the code,<br />
 and being a good friend.
-None of that would happen without him.<br />
+None of this would have happened without him.<br />
 And TJ for testing and helping me format the release.